Typhoon Olga (1976): May 31

 The death toll further rose to 203 on May 31, according to the latest tally of the PRC at that day, including 5 individuals whose died of starvation due to them being trapped in a mountain pass isolated by landslides.
-Sixteen choppers from the Philippine and U.S Navy rescued all the 1,000 people whose isolated over the Dalton Pass; several motorists are still stranded over the Cagayan Valley highway stretch due to destroyed and faded roads.
+Sixteen choppers from the Philippine and U.S. Navy rescued all the 1,000 people whose isolated over the Dalton Pass; several motorists are still stranded over the Cagayan Valley highway stretch due to destroyed and faded roads.
 67 individuals meanwhile were arrested with charges of profiteering and hoarding of food packs.
 The Philippine President also announced the one-week cancelation of school year that was supposed to start on June 7.

-Post-May 1976 and retirement
+Aftermath and retirement

-8 more people were found dead, with 7 of them being buried in a landslide, increasing Olga's death toll to 211.
+After May 1976, eight more people were found dead, with 7 of them being buried in a landslide, increasing Olga's death toll to 211.

-The official death toll for the system is published at 374, according to the figure released by the now-PAGASA.
+The official death toll for the system is published at 374, according to the figure released by PAGASA.
 However, the USAID and the JTWC only agreed at the number of over 200.
-Later, the weather bureau retired the Philippine name “Didang” and was replaced with “Ditang” for future seasons.
+Later, the weather bureau retired the Philippine name Didang and was replaced with Ditang for future seasons, beginning in 1980.